Gethe/wow-ui-source/README.markdown

 player's movement speed at 100%.
 The damage taken debuff works the same and will add 10% to the debuff up to a maximum of 100% damage taken.

+    * Arathi Basin

+      * Flags should now cap in 7 seconds, down from 8.

     * The Battle for Gilneas

+      * Flags should now cap in 7 seconds, down from 8.

       * Graveyard Changes